-PA 09_0175 Item No Assessment Requirement 2020 Comment 2020 Audit Classification KEQPL Response/Action 2023 Status Sch 3-11 The Applicant must: (a) implement best blast management practice to: protect the safety of people and livestock in the surrounding area; protect public or private infrastructure/property in the surrounding area from any damage; and minimise the dust and fume emissions of any blast; (b) schedule blasts to avoid the blasting schedule of any nearby quarrying operation; (c) operate a suitable system to enable the public to get up-to-date information on the proposed blasting schedule on the site, and (d) not undertake blasting within 500 metres of: (i) any public road without the approval of the relevant road authority; or (ii) any land outside the site not owned by the Applicant, unless: the Applicant has a written agreement with the relevant landowner to allow blasting to be carried out closer to the land, and the Applicant has advised the Department in writing of the terms of this agreement, or Evidence that written agreements with landholders within 500 m of project blasting was not available at the time of audit.
+PA 09_0175 Item No Assessment Requirement 2020 Comment 2020 Audit Classification KEQPL Response/Action 2023 Status (v) includes a protocol for identifying any noise-related exceedance, incident or non-compliance and for notifying the Department and relevant stakeholders of any such event.
+Sch 3-11 The Applicant must: (a) implement best blast management practice to: protect the safety of people and livestock in the surrounding area; protect public or private infrastructure/property in the surrounding area from any damage; and minimise the dust and fume emissions of any blast; (b) schedule blasts to avoid the blasting schedule of any nearby quarrying operation; (c) operate a suitable system to enable the public to get up-to-date information on the proposed blasting schedule on the site, and (d) not undertake blasting within 500 metres of: (i) any public road without the approval of the relevant road authority; or (ii) any land outside the site not owned by the Applicant, unless: the Applicant has a written agreement with the relevant landowner to allow blasting to be carried out closer to the land, and the Applicant has advised the Department in writing of the terms of this agreement, or the Applicant has: demonstrated to the satisfaction of the Planning Secretary that the blasting can be carried out closer to the land without Evidence that written agreements with landholders within 500 m of project blasting was not available at the time of audit.
 NC KEQ have operated in accordance with the approved Blast Management Plan (2015) which identifies that there are no residents/receivers within 500 metres from the potentially nearest blasting areas.
 Refer to Section 3.4 - Sensitive Receivers of the Karuah East Quarry Blast Management Plan for further details.
 KEQ have never received a community complaint regarding blasting undertaken at the Quarry.
 KEQ will consult with the Department to determine if any action is required.
-Stated Completion Date: 31/01/2021 Deemed as Non-Compliant during the audit.
+Deemed as Non- Compliant during the audit.
 It is considered that blasting activities during the audit period would have occurred within 500m of privately owned land without a written agreement.
 Sale of the subject property has since taken place and thus there are no further actions required in relation to this.
 Further detail is available in Appendix A1.